middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/event-batch-parser/+page.md

   })
 ```

-### Kinesis with Glue Schema Registry (schema fetched at startup, exposed on context)
+### Kinesis with Glue Schema Registry (schema fetched at startup, exposed on internal)

 ```javascript
 import middy from '@middy/core'